 Consider Joshua and Caleb.
 These two men and their families were the lone believers when the scouts returned from the Promised Land in the book of Exodus.
 The entire family of Israelites followed the complaining and fears of the unbelieving scouts and thus were excluded from entering the Promised Land.
 Two people and their families are a pretty small minority out of roughly two million Israelites.
 In fact Hebrews 3:16 - 4:2 uses this very example to urge those that will listen to place their faith in Christ in the present generation.

 You are also right to question my authority to suggest that the word "eternal" is mistranslated in the New Testament.
 I do not have formal training in Greek or Hebrew.
 I could not even recite the Greek alphabet in order.
 Yet I have been compelled by grace to answer the question of the extent of God's grace toward not only myself, but also my fellow human beings.
-Through study of the Greek lexicon on my shelf and critical online resources, I do not only suggest, but assert that the Greek word "aion" does mean eternal in some contexts, but in other contexts it most definitely means "age," "eon," or "complete."
+Through study of the Greek lexicon on my shelf and critical online resources, I do not only suggest, but assert that the Greek word "aion" and "aionian" never means simple eternal time, but instead most definitely means "age," "eon," or "complete."
 This observation alone should be motivation for every Christian to at least reconsider the great question of the final salvation of our fellowman.
 Everyone in the least acquainted with saving grace and God's unconditional love ought to be driven to muster their greatest energies to learn about the extent of God's love for others.
 I do not find tradition a safe place to stand, especially, in light of history.
 Do you?